 The HDW HOP series will introduce the installations that will make the center of Helsinki even more lively during Helsinki Design Week, 6‒16 September 2018.

 During Helsinki Design Week, a set of urban installations will once again take over the city.
 The series will consist of works by international designers and architects, and each work will have something to say about Helsinki Design Week’s theme for 2018: TRUST.
 The installations and their designers will be introduced in Helsinki Design Weekly.
-Everyone is welcome to join the celebrations of the HDW HOP opening on 6th September 2018.

 Photo: Emma Sarpaniemi